RV Travel Newsletter Issue 865 - RV Travel

 HAPPY WIFE, HAPPY LIFE.
 RIGHT?
 CLICK HERE TO PLEASE YOUR WIFE.

-Common terms used by RV sales people
+Common terms used by RV salespeople

 •CLIMBER: A salesman who can sell anything to anyone.
 One who is able to tackle a tough customer and climb all over them.